Trump proposes Putin-Zelenskyy summit in push to end Ukraine war

 Trump has indicated that a deal to end the war would involve “some swapping, changes in land” between Russia and Ukraine.

-Russia controls about one-fifth Ukraine, according to open source estimates.
-Ukraine does not hold any Russian territory.
+Russia controls about one-fifth of Ukraine, according to open-source estimates.
+Ukraine, which took control of a large swath of Russia’s Kursk region during a surprise counter-offensive last year, is not believed to hold any Russian territory at present.

 Speaking on Fox News, US Secretary of State Marco Rubio said both Moscow and Kyiv would have to make concessions for a deal.